 Key Learning Points for the Mini-Lecture: End-Users

-While watching the Mini-Lecture, keep in mind the following key points and questions:
+While watching the Mini-Lecture, keep in mind the following key points:

 - Local Distribution Companies (LDCs) are gas utilities.